Glucose Monitoring in the ICU

 Hyperglycemia and insulin resistance (IR) are common in patients treated in the ICU, and are associated with increased morbidity and mortality in both diabetic and non-diabetic patients.1,2,3 It is estimated that approximately 20 percent of ICU patients have pre-existing diabetes and an additional 40 to 60 percent of ICU patients suffer from “stress hyperglycemia” or a temporary elevation of glucose levels, with all of these patients requiring accurate glucose monitoring to maintain proper glycemic control.

-The association of glucose control with morbidity and mortality in ICU patients is especially pronounced in patients recovering from post-cardiac surgery, burns, trauma and sepsis.2,3,7,11
+The association of glucose control with morbidity and mortality in ICU patients is especially pronounced in patients recovering from cardiac surgery, burns, trauma and sepsis.2,3,7,11

 Today’s blood glucose monitoring methods suffer from a variety of error sources that can put ICU patients at risk for insulin titration inaccuracies.4 Measurement of blood glucose concentration in ICUs is generally intermittent, with analysis performed with either point-of-care glucose meters or blood gas analyzers.